QUICK ESCAPE FROM SITE

 • State that the root cause of violence is the subordinate status of women and girls in society.
 See: General Recommendation 19, Article 11.
 The UN Secretary-General’s study on violence against women (2006) states: “The pervasiveness of violence against women across the boundaries of nation, culture, race, class and religion points to its roots in patriarchy- the systemic domination of women by men.”
 Part III, B 1 para.69.

-See: Council of Europe Recommendation Rec(2002)5; Handbook for legislation on violence against women, (hereinafter UN Handbook) 3.1.1; Model Strategies and Practical Measures on the Elimination of Violence Against Women in the Field of Crime Prevention and Criminal Justice: Resource Manual, p.
-9 (hereinafter Model Strategies); and Annex to General Assembly resolution 52/86.
+See: Council of Europe Recommendation Rec(2002)5; Handbook for legislation on violence against women, available in Arabic; English; French; Mandarin; Spanish; and Russian (hereinafter UN Handbook) 3.1.1; the Model Strategies p.
+9, (hereinafter UN Handbook) 3.1.1; and Annex to General Assembly resolution 52/86.

 • Define discrimination against women and girls as a restriction based upon sex which impairs the rights of women and girls.
 (See: UN Handbook 3.1.1)